 We are pleased to offer a free editing service for Weill Cornell grant applicants.
 As a program with limited capacity, we concentrate on the following prioritized grant categories:

 - Resubmissions of Scored But Not Funded grant applications

-- Junior faculty writing their first R01 grant, including GRASP participants
+- Junior faculty writing their first R01 grant, including FARM participants

 - Junior faculty career awards